nodejs/node/deps/npm/docs/content/cli-commands/npm-install.md

 ```

 The `--no-fund` argument will hide the message displayed at the end of each
-install that aknowledges the number of dependencies looking for funding.
+install that acknowledges the number of dependencies looking for funding.
 See `npm-fund(1)`

 The `-g` or `--global` argument will cause npm to install the package globally
 rather than locally.
-See [npm-folders](/docs/configuring-npm/folders).
+See [folders](/configuring-npm/folders).

 The `--global-style` argument will cause npm to install the package into
 your local `node_modules` folder with the same layout it uses with the